Performance of Photometric Template Fitting for Ultra-High Redshift Galaxies: Template performance

-The most common class of high-redshift interlopers are seen in CEERS at $z_{spec}\sim 4-5$, where a Balmer break in dusty star-forming galaxies can be mistaken for a Lyman break, leading to a significantly overestimated $z_{phot}$.
-Several of these easily mistakable objects have previously been reported \citep{Zavala_2023}.
-The lack of similar interlopers the JADES and UNCOVER surveys suggest that additional observational depth is the key to avoiding this type of catastrophic error.
+The most common class of high-redshift interlopers are seen in CEERS at $z_{spec}\sim 4{-}5$, where a Balmer break in dusty star-forming galaxies can be mistaken for a Lyman break, leading to a significantly overestimated $z_{phot}$.
+Several of these easily mistakable objects have previously been reported \citep{Zavala_2023}, where deep millimeter-wave observations have been used to adjust redshifts of CEERS observations.
+However, the lack of similar interlopers in the JADES and UNCOVER suggests that the additional observational depths and filters in these surveys is the key to avoiding this type of catastrophic error.
+Specifically, higher depth in the $\SI{0.5}{\mu m}$ to $\SI{20}{\mu m}$ bands (${\sim} \SI{0.09}{\mu m}$ to $\SI{0.36}{\mu m}$ in rest-frame) is a noteworthy survey differentiator (especially in JADES).
+Additionally, the unique addition of Hubble F435W and NIRCam F090W among UNCOVER and JADES (see Fig. \ref{fig:filtercoverage}) could have significantly assisted in breaking the Lyman and Balmer break degeneracy.

-Additional catastrophic redshift overestimates are common at $z_{spec}<5$ for all catalogs.
-Although there is no single and/or common cause that would produce $z_{phot} \gg z_{spec}$.
+Additional catastrophic redshift overestimates are common at $z_{spec}<5$ for all catalogs (Fig. \ref{fig:mosaic_all}, Tables \ref{tab_zs_stats_JADES_all}, \ref{tab_zs_stats_UNCOVER_all}, \ref{tab_zs_stats_CEERS_all}).
+Although there is no singular nor common cause that would produce $z_{phot} \gg z_{spec}$.
 However, for these objects as well, it is likely that additional observing time or different observing strategies would mitigate such catastrophic redshift overestimations the need for spectroscopy.

 For JADES, these catastrophic overestimates only occur in objects without full filter coverage.
 This illustrates the importance of broad SED coverage to avoid confusion between the emission lines and spectral breaks.
 CEERS, with similar filter coverage at lower depths, contains overestimates even for objects with full coverage.
 Thus, it is a combination of depth and coverage that ensures low catastrophic redshift overestimation rates.
-Specifically, one can conclude that the JADES\&JEMS $>20$ filters with depth $\gtrsim29$ should be sufficient to produce a high-purity photometric sample of high-redshift galaxies.
+Specifically, one can conclude that the JADES\&JEMS $>20$ filters with depth ${\gtrsim}29$ should be sufficient to produce a high-purity photometric sample of high-redshift galaxies.

 UNCOVER has a distinct lack of similar catastrophic redshift overestimations for all $z_{spec}>1$ despite offering a lower number of filters as compared to JADES.
 With the main other relative difference between the two surveys being effective depth, it suggests that the additional depth also provides sufficient constraint to hinder catastrophic redshift overestimation.
 The additional effective depth of a lensed field is thus an effective solution to benefit purity in high-redshift selection.